BoyuanJiang/BoyuanJiang.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Researcher at Tencent Youtu Lab.
+subtitle: Senior Researcher at Tencent Youtu Lab.

 profile:
   align: right